angrykoala/wendigo/README.md

 * **plugin**: Class to be used as plugin accessed under `browser.name`, this class will receive `browser` as constructor parameter and 2 methods can be implemented as hooks:
   * **_beforeOpen**: Called when `browser.open` is called, before opening the page.
   * **_beforeClose**: Called when `browser.close` is called, before closing the page.
-* **assertion**: Class to be used as plugin's assertions, it can be accessed on `browser.assertion.name` the constructor will received both the browser and the core plugin as parameters
+* **assertion**: Class to be used as plugin's assertions, it can be accessed on `browser.assertion.name` the constructor will receive both the browser and the core plugin as parameters

 registerPlugin also accepts a single object containing the data in the following structure: